hesco/hesco-weave/README.md

 [hesco-weave #11](../../issues/11): enable use of WEAVE_DOCKER_ARGS for weave::launch
 defined type, to permit setting memory limit on weave router, or other run options.

+[hesco-weave #12](../../issues/12): Investigate weave launch-dns and what it requires of the puppet module

+[hesco-weave #13](../../issues/13): extend weave::simple::run, invoke
+weave::firewall::dnat_published_port for each published port in hiera

 ## To-Do tasks for other projects